What is, and why do you use MMR or Manheim Market Report?

 Why do you use auto auctions; I have heard only bad cars go to auction?

 The cars at auction are owned by motivated sellers.
 The auction sellers vary from fleet companies (company cars and rentals), Banks (lease turn-ins & repos), & dealers (trade-ins & aged inventory).
 I have the experience and knowledge to prevent buying a problem car.
 You are paying me for my ability to buy only a top quality car for the right money.
-I take the time to properly pre-inspect and drive the cars before the sale starts.
 You are really paying me for not buying the bad ones!
 A great price on a bad car is a bad deal.

 What criteria do you use to buy vehicles?